SEATTLE -- When Cal Ripken arrived at the visitors clubhouse yesterday, his manager was waiting for him.

 Ripken, who took a .257 average into last night's game, had batted this low in the order only twice since his 1982 rookie season.
 Davey Johnson penciled him there on May 14 and 17, 1996, igniting a swirl of controversy.
 Yesterday Ripken had little reaction.

 "It's the manager's prerogative," he said.
-"I've hit just about everywhere in the order.
+"I've hit just about everywhere.
 It doesn't matter."

 Ripken had batted third once, fifth 15 times and sixth 33 times before yesterday.
 He frequently has hit behind slower players, preventing Miller from putting the game in motion to open holes.

-"It's a big nonfactor, really," said Ripken.
+"It's a big nonfactor, really," said Ripken, who hit a bases-empty homer in the seventh inning.
 "When you're hitting really well, you'd like to hit as many times as you can."